Impetus/couverture/README.md

 > ## The tool is available in two forms:-

-> A. Sonar Plug-in. (folder name: usscc-sonar-pluginTool)
+> A. Sonar Plug-in. (folder name: Coverture-pluginTool)

 > B. Command line Tool (folder name: code-coverag-tool)